budaminof/pomodoro-database/README.md

 ### Pomodoro Database

-This is my databse repo for my Pomodoro App.
+This is my database repo for my Pomodoro App.